-Your initial goal can be revisited and edited as the process unfolds, but will provide you with a starting framework.
+Your initial goal can be revisited and edited as the process unfolds, but this will provide you with a starting framework.
 First determine:

 - a.
 Which reproductive health topics would be most pertinent to add or improve in your current curriculum?
-Draw from student surveys to determine this. - b.
+Draw from student surveys to determine this.
+Take into consideration legal concerns about abortion in your region if impacted by bans. - b.
 Identify how the material should be added: as a new lecture, an addition to an existing lecture, a case study, an optional lecture, or covered in a TBL session.